diku-dk/lys/README.md

 ## Requirements

-Lys is written in C, and requires a working C compiler and the SDL2 library with associated header files.
+Lys is written in C, and requires a working C compiler and the SDL2 and SDL2-ttf libraries with associated header files.
 On Debian-like systems (including Ubuntu), this can be installed with

 ```
-# sudo apt install libsdl2-dev
+# apt install libsdl2-dev libsdl2-ttf-dev
 ```

 On macOS with [Homebrew](https://brew.sh), run